Xenical for weight loss

 Xenical 120mg capsules are available to buy from The Independent Pharmacy Online Doctor service, following a free consultation, to help aid healthy slimming.
 To find out more about weight loss and see all the available treatments, see our Online Doctor Weight Loss page.

 Xenical 120mg capsules contain the medicine Orlistat.
 Xenical was first developed by Roche and became available in 1998.
-It has since been used safely for over 15 years to help people suffering with obesity to lose excess weight where dieting and exercise alone has been unsuccessful.
+It has since been used safely for 20 years to help people suffering with obesity to lose excess weight where dieting and exercise alone has been unsuccessful.
 Xenical pills can be prescribed for patients who have a body mass index (BMI) of 30 or over, or 28 or over if there are other risk factors present, such as heart disease, diabetes or smoking.

 It can be hard to avoid fat completely in the diet – and even if that were an option, it would not necessarily be recommended.
 Xenical works by preventing around one third of the fat consumed as part of your normal diet plan from being absorbed.
 It does this by binding to dietary fat present in the gut and preventing it from passing through the gut walls into the bloodstream.
 Instead, it remains in the gut and passes through your system.